dubhunter/aqua-pi/README.md

-hyduino-pi
+aqua-pi
 ==========

-The hardware component of the hyduino.
+The raspberry pi hardware component of aqua.